Skip to main content

 Step 1 — Authenticate

 Exchange your client credentials for a Bearer token.
-Every subsequent call needs this token in the Authorization header.
+Every subsequent call needs it in the Authorization header.

 -H "Content-Type: application/x-www-form-urlencoded" \